FREE SHIPPING on orders of $85 or more

-Shell Settlers in the United States in the 17th Century
+Shell Settlers in United States in the 17th Century

-Shell Settlers in the United States in the 18th Century
+Shell Settlers in United States in the 18th Century

-Shell Settlers in the United States in the 19th Century
+Shell Settlers in United States in the 19th Century

-Shell Settlers in the United States in the 20th Century
+Shell Settlers in United States in the 20th Century

 The Shell Family Crest was acquired from the Houseofnames.com archives.
 The Shell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.